Healthy Homes Assessment Awatoto

 Home Assessments Awatoto for Rental Properties

-There are a myriad of things to look over during the home review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-A few examples are:
+There are a variety of concerns to look over in a home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+Some examples include:

 • Do you think the ceiling insulation require to be topped up or replaced?

-The consequences of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently getting on the wrong side of the Tenancy services ruling can be extremely costly for landlords and property managers.
-For professional advice get in touch today and book your rental property home evaluation.
+The consequences of not having an Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy solutions ruling can be significant for property managers and landlords.
+For specialist guidance, contact us today to book your rental properties house assessment.

 home assessments for rental properties